IamB3ST/IamB3ST.github.io/contents/home.md

 #### Biography
 I am currently a Sophomore Student pursuing a bachelor's Degree in Computer Science at School of Liberal Arts and Sciences, Rutgers University-New Brunswick.
-I have experience in Deep Learning, mainly focus on the Computer Vision.

 In 24fall semester, I register the senior course 01:198:440 "Introduction to Artificial Intelligence" which is instructed by Xingtong Wang.
 If you want to study with me to make a pair, please don't hesitate to reach out to me via email.
+Click [here](https://github.com/IamB3ST/MyCourses) to view my course.

 #### Research Interests
-My current passion revolves machine learning, deep learning and their theory or application.
+My current passion revolves AI4Science(Protein), LLM, Graph learning, GNNs.

 #### Contact<p id="contact-info"></p>